How To Remodel A Bathroom – A Step By Step Guide

 Stage two of the process is to get your plumbing and electrical work squared away.

-This usually involves roughing in your shower valve and any other required plumbing like sprayers and so forth.
+This usually involves roughing in your shower valve and any other required plumbing like body sprayers and so forth.

 Now the plumber will have to return later for some final finish out work.
 Their initial visit however, is to complete all plumbing that goes behind your walls.
 This includes running new lines or rerouting them in case any fixtures need to be moved such as commodes, vanities, etc.